 10 Genius Ideas for Building a Pantry

 Pantries are practical and attractive additions to any home.
 They allow you to save money by stockpiling non-perishables and they create a visual center of your food stocks.
-But what to do if your home doesn’t have a dedicated pantry space?
+But what to do if your home doesn’t have a dedicated pantry storage space?

 Mud-rooms, laundry rooms, hallways, and even closets can be transformed into a pantry with a little bit of work, a little bit of planning, and a little bit of inspiration.
 From shoestring solutions to elaborate showcases, here are 10 great ideas about building a pantry to get your DIY brain buzzing with possibilities!